mozman/ezdxf/docs/source/text_entity.rst

 ============   =============== ================= =====

-Special alignments are, ALIGNED and FIT, they require a second alignment point, the text is justified with the vertical alignment *Baseline* on the virtual line between these two points.
+Special alignments are, ALIGNED and FIT, they require a second alignment point, the text is justified with the vertical alignment `Baseline` on the virtual line between these two points.

-ALIGNED
-    Text is stretched or compressed to fit exactly between *p1* and *p2* and the text height is also adjusted to preserve height/width ratio.
+- ALIGNED: Text is stretched or compressed to fit exactly between `p1` and `p2` and the text height is also adjusted to preserve height/width ratio.

-FIT
-    Text is stretched or compressed to fit exactly between *p1* and *p2* but only the text width is adjusted, the text height is fixed by the *height* attribute.
+- FIT: Text is stretched or compressed to fit exactly between `p1` and `p2` but only the text width is adjusted, the text height is fixed by the `height` attribute.

-MIDDLE
-    also a *special* adjustment, but the result is the same as for MIDDLE_CENTER.
+- MIDDLE: also a `special` adjustment, but the result is the same as for MIDDLE_CENTER.

 .. method:: Text.get_pos()

-Returns a tuple (*align*, *p1*, *p2*), *align* is the alignment method, *p1* is the alignment point, *p2* is only relevant if *align* is ALIGNED or FIT, else it's *None*.
+Returns a tuple (`align`, `p1`, `p2`), `align` is the alignment method, `p1` is the alignment point, `p2` is only relevant if `align` is ALIGNED or FIT, else it's None.

 .. method:: Text.get_align()